-To make these blondies, you’ll start out by whisking together your unsalted butter, brown sugar, and granulated sugar until well combined.
+To make this blondie dessert, you’ll start out by whisking together your unsalted butter, brown sugar, and granulated sugar until well combined.
 Then, stir in the eggs and vanilla extract.

 Once the wet ingredients are fully combined, you’ll add in the flour, baking powder, and salt and mix until just combined.
 At this point, you can go ahead and stir in the white chocolate chips or your favorite mix-ins.

-Once the blondie batter is prepped, just scoop it into a 9×13 pan lined with foil or parchment paper and spread it around into one even layer.
+Once the blondie batter is prepped, just scoop it into a 9×13-inch pan lined with foil or parchment paper and spread it around into one even layer.
 Then, bake the blondies until the top is set and lightly golden brown.
-I do suggest letting them cool for 1-2 hours before you slice into them too.
+I do suggest letting them cool for 1 to 2 hours before you slice into them too.

-You can easily swap out the white chocolate chips for your favorite mix-ins in these blondies.
+You can easily swap out the white chocolate chips for your favorite mix-ins in these blonde brownies.
 Here are a few variations you can try!

 - Chocolate Chip: Use 1 cup semi-sweet, milk, or dark chocolate chips